8fold/site-joshbruce.com/content/public/web-development/refactoring-re-engineering-and-rebuilding/content.md

 Conway's Law has been reframed and rephrased more than a few times.
 Mine goes like this:

 > Conway's Law swings both ways.
-Show me the people and I'l describe the code.
+Show me the people and I'll describe the code.
 Show me the code and I'll describe the people.

 Of course, it doesn't have to be code, system being defined broadly in this context.
 With that said, it often works out.
 Take the [code used to build this site](https://github.com/8fold/site-joshbruce.com).